Cockroaches eat everything edible and poop in homes and workplaces all across the globe. They’re drawn to food sources they can find too.

 They will feed on decaying organic matter, including hair, fingernails, and skin flakes.

-A lot of other roaches can feed on animal droppings, or roach.
+A lot of other roaches can feed on animal droppings or roach.
 Between dead insects and feces, garbage, there’s just nothing organic that cockroaches won’t eat.

 How is it Possible that Roaches Eat so Many Disgusting Things?

-Cockroaches have some symbiotic relationship with some types of bacteria that throve in their digestive systems.
+Cockroaches have a symbiotic relationship with some types of bacteria that throve in their digestive systems.
 The bacteria use the roach as a host and in return, provide the roach with nutrients and help it to digest a lot of unpleasant substances.